 The distribution of select constituent data was graphically displayed using side-by-side boxplots (box and whiskers distributions; Helsel and Hirsch, 2002).
-The plots show the center of the data (median, the center line of the boxplot), the variation (interquartile range [25th to 75th percentiles] or the height of the box), the skewness (quartile skew, which is the relative size of the box halves), the spread (upper and lower adjacent values are the vertical lines or whiskers), and the presence or absence of unusual values or outliers (upper and lower detached and outside values).
+The plots show the center of the data (median, the center line of the boxplot), the variation [interquartile range (25th to 75th percentiles) or the height of the box], the skewness (quartile skew, which is the relative size of the box halves), the spread (upper and lower adjacent values are the vertical lines or whiskers), and the presence or absence of unusual values, or outliers (upper and lower detached and outside values).
 If the median equals the 25th and 75th percentiles, the boxplot is represented by a single horizontal line.
-Boxplots with censored data (suspended solids, dissolved nitrate plus nitrite as nitrogen, total phosphorus, and dissolved and total recoverable lead and zinc) were modified by making the lower limit of the box equal to the MRL or LT-MDL.
-For pesticide concentration distributions, censored concentrations (reported as less than the LRL) were included in each distribution as a concentration value equal to the LRL.
-For some samples, pesticide concentrations are reported as estimated values, which are included in the distribution as a concentration that is plotted below the LRL and above the LT-MDL.
+Boxplots with censored data (suspended solids; dissolved nitrate plus nitrite as nitrogen; total phosphorus; and dissolved and total recoverable lead and zinc) were modified by making the lower limit of the box equal to the dStation 06898100 was sampled as a primary station six times and as an alternate station twice during the 2012 water year.